harshnisar/ml-india/_posts/2016-06-27-ml-india-gurgaon-chapter-second-meetup.md

 ML India is delighted to inform that the second meet-up in its Gurgaon chapter was held last Saturday (25th June 2016).

 They had a guest speaker - [Rishabh Mehrotra](http://www.rishabhmehrotra.com/), PhD student from University College, London.
 Rishabh has a hands-on experience of working with some of the leading researchers on 'Proactive Search and Digital Assistants'.
 His talk on the subject was very impressive and enlightening.
-He was able totune with the audience and focussed on the big picture ideas and key takeaways.
+He was able to tune with the audience and focused on the big picture ideas and key takeaways.
 Everyone found his talk to be very useful.

 Some topics of discussion were: